 Best Practices and Coordination with Other HAF participants: The HAF participant must describe the extent to which its program descriptions or models are based on best practices and/or the participant's effective implementation of a previous program, including those funded with the initial payment under HAF.
-The HAF participant should present any evidence that it coordinated with other HAF participants, or plans for such coordination, including with respect to engagement with mortgage servicers that operate in multiple states or with recipients of other large federal grants or financial assistance funds.
+The HAF participant should describe its efforts to coordinate with other HAF participants, or plan for coordination, including with respect to engagement with mortgage servicers that operate in multiple states or with recipients of other large federal grants or financial assistance funds.
+Treasury encourages HAF participants to develop and participate in information-sharing with servicers through a Common Data File format.
 Further, HAF participants should describe any relevant coordination with federal agencies including FHA, VA, and USDA, as well as with state or local agencies that hold mortgage portfolios that have covenants or targeting requirements that match the HAF participants' HAF targeting strategies and goals.